-This action button serves the purpose of generating export in JSON format.
+This action button serves the purpose of generating export in JSON format compatible with UNFCCC ETF Tool.
 CRT data that belongs to the selected CRT Data Set will be serialized into JSON file for either all sectors or specific sector, for all or selected tables, and for selected years.